matthiask/django-prose-editor/docs/configuration_language.rst

 Advanced Customization with Presets
 -----------------------------------

-For more advanced customization, you can create custom presets by adding additional assets to load:
+For even more advanced customization, you can create custom presets by adding additional assets to load:

 .. code-block:: python